AMD Radeon RX 9070 GRE

 • Both products support 3D.

-• Both products support a maximum of 4 displays.
+• Both products support up to 4 displays simultaneously.

 • Both products use PCI Express (PCIe) version 5.